Skip to main content

 What is an Event Type?

 An Event Type in Prewave is a specific incident or risk that the platform monitors and scores.
-Examples include "Fire", "Labor Rights Violation", "Product Recall", or "Earthquake".
+Examples include "Labor Dispute," "Labor Rights Violation", "Product Recall", or "Earthquake".

 Complete Event Type Reference